Peter Tieryas Writer Page

 ZYZZYVA: ZYZZYVA publishes the best prose, poetry, and visual art produced by West Coast writers and artists.
 Since 1985, they’ve published such writers as Sherman Alexie, Raymond Carver, Aimee Bender, Po Bronson, F.X.
 Toole, Haruki Murakami, Richard Rodriguez, and Daniel Handler; poets such as Kay Ryan, Adrienne Rich, Matthew Zapruder, Czeslaw Milosz, W.S.
 Di Piero, and Francisco X. Alarcon.

 I’ve also worked as a technical writer for LucasArts, writing their game manuals.
 I really enjoy understanding the complexities and mechanics of a game, then writing them down for players throughout the world so they can enjoy games with ease.
 Apart from the game manuals, I also enjoy writing about videogames, covering big events and analyzing what makes some of the best games out there classics.
+I’ve contributed blog posts to Kotaku (my Escape From Monkey Island Retrospective was published to the main Kotaku page), written in-depth analysis of classic games, and interviewed many developers.
 I’ve included several articles and links to their respective pages below.

-Apart from my game journalism and fiction, I write a lot of non-fiction for a variety of magazines and sites.
-I’m the LA Travel Examiner, I write reviews for places like Bookslut, HTMLGiant, and the LitPub, and I write a lot about my travels throughout the world.
+Apart from my game journalism and fiction, I write a lot of non-fiction for a variety of magazines and sites. including Bookslut, Electric Literature, HTMLGiant, New Letters, Punchnel’s, and more.
+I write a lot about my travels throughout the world.
 Below are some samples of my non-fiction articles.
 I can provide many more upon request.

 anderbo.com: Receiving over a million hits each year, Anderbo is one of the leading literary markets in the online community.
 Publishing short stories, poetry, novel excerpts, and “facts” as well as photography, the magazine also hosts yearly contests helmed by preeminent figures from the lit community.